tkcrm/tsbuilder/README.md

 - `tdenginefuncs.Sin(expr)`
 - `tdenginefuncs.Sum(expr)`

+## TODO

+- Add more tdengine funcs
+- Add `Drop`, `Alter` methods for database and (s)tables
+- Add more tests

 ## How to contribute

-- If you have an idea or a question, just post a pull request or an issue.
+If you have an idea or a question, just post a pull request or an issue.
 Every feedback is appreciated.

 ## License